USS Roanoke (1855)

 USS Roanoke was a wooden-hulled Merrimack-class screw frigate built for the United States Navy in the mid-1850s.
 She served as flagship of the Home Squadron in the late 1850s and captured several Confederate ships after the start of the American Civil War in 1861.
 The ship was converted into an ironclad monitor during 1862–63; the first ship with more than two gun turrets in history.
-Her conversion was not very successful as she rolled excessively and the weight of her armor and turrets strained her hull.
+Her conversion was not very successful as she rolled excessively, and the weight of her armor and turrets strained her hull.
 Her deep draft meant that she could not operate off shallow Confederate ports and she was relegated to harbor defense at Hampton Roads, Virginia for the duration of the war.
-Roanoke was placed reserve after the war and sold for scrap in 1883.
+Roanoke was placed in reserve after the war and sold for scrap in 1883.

 Description

 Roanoke was 263 ft 8 in long between perpendiculars and had a beam of 51 ft 4 in.
 The ship had a draft of 23 ft 9 in and a depth of hold of 26 ft 2 in.
 She displaced 4472 LT and had a burthen of 3,400 tons.
 Roanoke's hull was strongly reinforced by wrought iron straps.
 Her crew numbered 674 officers and enlisted men.

 The ship had one horizontal two-cylinder trunk steam engine driving a single propeller using steam provided by four Martin boilers.
 The engine produced a total of 996 ihp and the ship had a maximum speed of 8.8 kn under steam alone.
 The propeller could be hoisted and the single funnel lowered to increase speed under sail alone.
 Roanoke was ship rigged and had a sail area of 28008 sqft.
 In 1861, the ship's armament consisted of one 10 in smoothbore Dahlgren pivot gun, twenty-eight 9 in Dahlgren guns and fourteen 8 in Dahlgren guns.
 The 10-inch Dahlgren weighed 12500 lb and could fire a 103 lb shell up to a range of 3000 yd at +19° elevation.
 The nine-inch gun weighed 9200 lb and could fire a 72.5 lb shell to a range of 3357 yd at an elevation of +15°.
 The eight-inch Dahlgren had a range of 2300 yd at an elevation of +10° with a 51.5 lb shell.
 It weighed 6500 lb.